What is Faceted Navigation?

 And with both color and size applied:

 Now let’s assume that the user applies a size filter first, then the color filter.
-The newly-generated would now look something like:
+We'd be left with something like this:

 These two pages are identical and duplicate content.